 Q: How do you rate the standard of housing in Khobar?

 A: That depends strongly on the compound you found housing in.
-Ours isn’t bad but not very large.
-In Jeddah we lived in a compound with almost 900 units.
+Ours isn’t bad, but not very large.
+In Jeddah, we lived in a compound with almost 900 units.
 There it was quite easy to get in contact with others.
 Here now we found more “privacy” – but as the schools did start yesterday we finally see more young people in our streets.
-Let’s wait what the wintertime will make possible, when you may enjoy walks in the evenings without falling short in breathing for heat and humidity!
-The rent for the compounds here is about 30 percent higher compared to Jeddah but I don’t know why.
+Let’s wait for what the wintertime will make possible, when you may enjoy walks in the evenings without falling short in breathing for heat and humidity!
+The rent for the compounds here is about 30 percent higher compared to Jeddah, but I don’t know why.
 I do not see more value, is it just more demand in the market?

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?